A hardware device that wirelessly connects network devices (computers) to a WLAN (Wireless Local Area Network).

 A profile is a set of parameters that define the manner in which a station associates to a wireless LAN (WLAN) infrastructure.
 A profile contains information including the System Set Identifier (SSID or the "name" of the WLAN infrastructure), means of data encryption, authentication type, and security credentials.
 A station device that operates with more than one WLAN infrastructure (perhaps in different buildings) tends to have more than one profile.

 With Auto Profile Selection (Auto Profile), SCU selects the profile automatically.

-When Auto Profile is activated and the Summit radio makes its first attempt to associate to an access point (after a device startup or resume), SCU tries each profile, in order, until the radio associates to an access point.
+When Auto Profile is activated and the Laird radio makes its first attempt to associate to an access point (after a device startup or resume), SCU tries each profile, in order, until the radio associates to an access point.
 The successful profile becomes the active profile and remains active until one of the following occurs: